-In response to this need, LMI began working with WRI in 2008 to develop GHG accounting and reporting guidance for public sector organizations to as part of the ongoing work of the GHG Protocol Initiative.
-Like the Corporate Standard, this document was developed through a multi-stakeholder process involving over 60 experienced public sector managers, technical experts, and consultants across a range of organizations (see the Contributor's section).
+In response to this need for a common GHG accounting standard in the public sector, WRI partnered with Logistics Management Institute (LMI) in 2008 to develop GHG accounting and reporting guidance for public sector organizations.
+LMI is a non-profit consulting company that works with federal government agencies, and has worked to make the Public Sector Standard serve as the basis for upcoming federal GHG reporting requirements.
+Like the Corporate Standard, this standard was developed through a multi-stakeholder process involving over 60 experienced public sector managers, technical experts, and consultants across a range of organizations (see the Contributor's section).

-This document, The Public Sector GHG Accounting and Reporting Protocol (Public Sector Protocol), is a stand-alone document that provides standards and guidance for public agencies at the local/city, state and federal level.
-It applies the principles and standards of the revised Corporate Standard to the unique structures and needs of public agencies.
+The Public Sector GHG Accounting and Reporting Standard (Public Sector Standard) is a stand-alone document that provides standards and guidance for public agencies at the local/city, state and federal level.
 It covers the accounting and reporting of the six greenhouse gases covered by the Kyoto Protocol-carbon dioxide, methane, nitrous oxide, hydrofluorocarbons, perfluorocarbons, and sulphur hexafluoride.
-It does not modify or directly address the Project Standard, nor does it provide guidance for state or community-level inventories.
-(These types of inventories are based upon boundaries, assumptions and methodology which are significantly different than those referenced and utilized in the Public Sector Protocol).
+This standard should not be used to quantify the reductions associated with GHG mitigation projects for use as offsets or credits-the aforementioned Project Standard provides standards and guidance for this purpose.

-Each chapter is divided into "standards" and "guidance" sections, with the "standards" sections conveying the required elements for each inventory component, and the "guidance" sections elaborating on the context and details of those choices.
+Each chapter is divided into "standards" and "guidance" sections, with the "standards" sections conveying the required elements for each inventory component, and the "guidance" sections elaborating on how the specific public sector context influences the types of choices that agencies might face.
 Together, these sections were designed with the following objectives in mind:

-- ◆ To help public organizations prepare a GHG inventory that represents a true and fair account of their emissions, through the use of standardized approaches and principles - To simplify and reduce the costs of compiling a GHG inventory - ◆ To provide the public sector with information that can be used to build an effective strategy to manage and reduce GHG emissions - ◆ To facilitate participation in voluntary and mandatory GHG reporting programs

-◆ To increase consistency and transparency in GHG accounting and reporting among public sector organizations and GHG programs.
+- ◆ To help public organizations prepare a GHG inventory that represents a true and fair account of their emissions, through the use of standardized approaches and principles - To simplify and reduce the costs of compiling a GHG inventory - ◆ To provide the public sector with information that can be used to build an effective strategy to manage and reduce GHG emissions - ◆ To facilitate participation in voluntary and mandatory GHG reporting programs - ◆ To increase consistency and transparency in GHG accounting and reporting among public sector organizations and GHG programs.